 Like the first drops of rain

-In the bottom of the well
+At the bottom of the well.

-The smell already stirs in swollen storms,
+The smell already moves in bloated storms

-Where the closed beds are laid out.
+Where the closed beds are laid out

 The still desire of reclining kings